 Great pet photography can be expensive and unfortunately the time we have to share with our beloved pets is often all too fleeting.
-And, as having our dogs photographed by a professional pet photographer or famous pet photographer isn’t something that most people do all that often, it’s all that much more important to ensure that you are hiring the right photographer.
+And, as having our dogs photographed by a professional pet photographer isn’t something that most people do all that often, it’s all that much more important to ensure that you are hiring the right photographer.

 When considering which photographer to hire to capture your dog it helps to know what information to look for on the photographer’s website and what questions to ask when interviewing them prior to your session.